rebroad/xfce4-xr-desktop/INSTALL.md

 ### 1. System Dependencies

-Install required system packages:
+The `install.sh` script **checks** for required packages but does **not install them automatically**.
+You need to install them manually:

 ```bash
 sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-3.0
 ```

 Note: The `gir1.2-xfce4ui-2` package mentioned in install.sh may not be needed since we're not using XFCE4-specific bindings (the Xfce import was removed).
+The install script will tell you if any packages are missing.

 ### 2. XR Driver Installation

-**This is the critical missing piece!** The application needs the XR driver to be installed.
+**This is the critical missing piece!** The application needs an XR driver that provides the shared memory interface.
 Based on the code, it expects:

 - XR driver CLI at: `~/.local/bin/xr_driver_cli`
 - Shared memory files:
   - `/dev/shm/xr_driver_control` (for sending commands)
   - `/dev/shm/xr_driver_state` (for reading status)

-You'll need to install **Breezy Desktop** or a similar XR driver that provides these interfaces.
+**Important:** Breezy Desktop only works with GNOME/KDE, not XFCE4.
+This project is specifically designed to work with XFCE4, so you'll need a different XR driver solution.

 The driver should:
 - Detect XReal AR glasses connected via DisplayPort
-- Provide the shared memory communication interface
+- Provide the shared memory communication interface (`/dev/shm/xr_driver_control` and `/dev/shm/xr_driver_state`)
 - Handle the actual display virtualization
+- Work independently of desktop environment (or specifically support XFCE4)

+**Note:** You may need to find or develop an XR driver that works with XFCE4, or adapt an existing one.
+The official XReal Linux driver may provide these interfaces - check XReal's official documentation.

 ### 3. Python Dependencies